shanwai1234/GPWAS/README.md

 Calls: gpwas -> anova -> anova.mlm
 Execution halted
 ```
 Solution: This is likely multiple SNPs for a certain gene contain exact same information.
-You should make sure there are no duplicated SNPs inside one gene, even though their SNP anme is different
+You should make sure there are no duplicated SNPs inside one gene, even though their SNP name is different